isabella232/pyladies-cmd-pyintro/shell_tutorial/0006_install_python.md

 ### Step 2

-Save the link.
+Save the file on the disk.

 ![Save Python Installer](python_screenshots/0002_python_download.png)

 ### Step 3

-Go to the the folder whre the file was downloaded
+Go to the the folder where the file was downloaded

 ![Go to downloads folder](python_screenshots/0003_python_download.png)